 Trade Show Treasure Hunt: Insider Tips for Success

-I can’t even count how many trade shows I’ve attended as an attendee and vendor.
-I LOVE trade shows!
-I love the excitement, the energy, and the networking.
-I remember my very first IAAPA trade show.
-I had no idea what I was doing.
-I was exploring an idea I had to start a Family Entertainment Center.
-I remember seeing some speakers and people on the show floor who were so happy and friendly with each other.
-It was like a huge family reunion.
-There were hugs and smiles.
 THAT show and THOSE people made me realize that I never want to do anything besides be in this industry.
 It got in my blood, and that hasn’t changed.
 It’s more than a job for me.
 It’s honestly my passion.
 I still get excited every year to attend the IAAPA Expo.
 I can’t sleep the night before, and it feels like Christmas Eve.
 I love seeing all my old friends every year and meeting new ones.
-Here are my Do’s and Don’ts for a successful trade show.
+Here are my trade show success tips and the Do’s and Don’ts List.

 Do – Networking

-Connect with fellow attendees and industry experts.
-Share your experiences and learn from others.
-Show up to meet someone new each day.
-Make a new friend.
-Meet someone you can call when you aren’t at the show.
-Break away from your group and sit with and talk to strangers.
 I know it can be uncomfortable, but do it!
-This industry is among the most kind, welcoming and sharing industries I’ve seen.
+This industry is among the most kind, welcoming, and sharing industries I’ve seen.
 Don’t hesitate to ask vendors and peers for advice, recommendations, referrals, or introductions.
 If you are shy, come say “hi” to me!
 I’m also nervous, but I would love to meet you.
-Maybe we can learn from each other!
+Perhaps we can learn from one another!

 Do – Explore New Products And Technology And Evaluate Suppliers